T1 and T2 signal

 T2* or free induction decay

 What has just been described is the exponential curve of transverse decay in the ideal world.
 However, when we measure it in the real world we find that the transverse decay is much quicker; the signal reduces to zero faster than expected.
+This is called the T2* curve.

 The spin-echo sequence explained next deletes the effect of local field inhomogeneities so that only the tissue characteristic T2 effect is recorded.